-Benefits of single sign-on
+Benefits of Single Sign-On

-- Reduces costs and password resets: It eliminates the need for frequent password resets and reduces customer care calls, lowering IT costs.
+It eliminates the need for frequent password resets and reduces customer care calls, lowering IT costs.

-- Streamlines production: It eliminates the need for employees to remember multiple passwords and can cut down the time it takes to access the resources they need to do their jobs securely.
+It eliminates the need for employees to remember multiple passwords and can cut down the time it takes to access the resources they need to do their jobs securely.

-- Enhanced customer experience: It allows customers to access all the services and products an organization offers through a single login, removing the vexation of logging in multiple times.
+It allows customers to access all the services and products an organization offers through a single login, removing the vexation of logging in multiple times.

-- Reliable security: Most SSO platforms now have built-in security integrations with thousands of software applications.
+Most SSO platforms now have built-in security integrations with thousands of software applications.
 And, one password can grant you access to all of them.

-What is Federated Identity Management (FIM)
+What is Federated Identity Management (FIM)?